Archive for: Polish Chamber of Patent Attorneys

 2. No one shall be discriminated against in political, social or economic life for any reason whatsoever.

-The Constitutional Tribunal in a judgment of 21 May 2002, case file K 30/01, published OTK-A 2002/3/32, held that the challenged provisions are constitutional.
+The Constitutional Tribunal in its judgment of 21 May 2002 case file K 30/01 published OTK-A 2002/3/32, held that the challenged provisions are constitutional.
 The request was unfounded because one cannot demand for equal treatment of all citizens, from the perspective of the right to perform given professional activity, based on the principle of equality of citizens before the law.
 According to settled case law of the Constitutional Tribunal, the principle of equality requires equal treatment of persons that have the same legal and factual situation, and – simultaneously – allows differentiation of the legal status of persons belonging to different groups, provided of course that the separation of these groups is made based on criteria consistent with the constitutional values.
 In the opinion of the Tribunal, the diversity of legal professions, on the one hand, and patent attorneys, on the other hand, does not violate any constitutional principles.
 The division of professionals and labour is quite obvious for a developed society.
 Professional groups at issue in this case include the highly specialized professionals, and their operation is strictly regulated by the law, both when it comes to specialist education and professional background, type of activity and responsibility for the improper performance of duties.
 The Tribunal ascertained that even within the strictly legal profession there is a clear differentiation, which – certainly – did not justify the claim of infringement of the constitutional principle of equality, for example, by forming different status of advocates and notaries, or advocates and solicitors.

 Polish patent attorneys, case SK 43/04